adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	// returns 1 when real, returns 2 when polyfilled
 	myObj.a;

-We have defined a property that is *not* writeable.
-And yet, when `2` is assigned to `myObj.a` it is accepted.
-The real implementation does not accept the assignment.
+We have defined a property, `a` that is *not* writeable; when we try to assign `2` to the property it is incorrectly allowed - the real implementation does not allow the assignment.
 This should be enough to demonstrate that polyfills are not a good cross-browser [[3](#ref3)] solution.

 ## 3. Avoid polyfills.
 Use wrappers!

-So as we said before *context* is important.
-What does context mean?
-It means, to ask the question *what functionality do we require?* and *then* defining an appropriate *context-specific* solution.
-As an example, let's say you want the ability to clone an object. `Object.create` provides this for you.
-An implementation might be as follows:
+So as we said before *context* is important but what exactly does context mean?
+It means, to ask the question of *what functionality do we require?* and *then* defining an appropriate *context-specific* solution.

+As an example, imagine you wanted a function to clone an object.
+In this case `Object.create` is a perfect candidate to help us with one rendition of this function as follows:

 	var lib = {};
 	if(Object.create) {